Skip to main content

 • Be revisited when the article is materially updated

-How we handle outdated or conflicting sources
+How Participating attorneys may review outdated or conflicting sources

 Legal and policy information changes, and source quality is not always consistent.
 When sources conflict, the article should explain the tension or be sent back for revision.